The Sneetches and Other Stories: The Sneetches

 This continues until the Sneetches are penniless and McBean departs as a rich man, amused by their folly.
-Despite his assertion that "you can't teach a Sneetch", the Sneetches learn from this experience that neither Plain-Bellied nor Star-Bellied Sneetches are superior, and they are able to get along and become friends.
+Despite his assertion that "you can't teach a Sneetch", the Sneetches learn from this experience that neither plain-bellied nor star-bellied Sneetches are superior, and they are able to get along and become friends.

 "The Sneetches" was intended by Seuss as a satire of discrimination between races and cultures, and was specifically inspired by his opposition to antisemitism.

+The Sneetches first appeared in a short poem, also called "The Sneetches", but including neither McBean nor his machine, that was published in Redbook magazine in 1953.

 The Zax

 In "The Zax", a North-going Zax and a South-going Zax meet face to face on the Prairie of Prax.
 Each asks the other to make way, but neither budges, saying it is against their upbringing to move any other way.
-Because they stubbornly refuse to move (east, west, or any direction except their respective headings) to get past each other, the two Zax then faces off against each other with their arms crossed.
+Because they stubbornly refuse to move (east, west, or any direction except their respective headings) to get past each other, the two Zax then face off against each other with their arms crossed.
 The Zax stand so long that eventually a highway overpass is built around them.
 The story ends with the Zax still standing there "unbudged" in their tracks.

+A different version of the story, "The Zaks", with a more absolute outcome for its differently-named characters, was printed in Redbook magazine in 1954.

 Too Many Daves

 "Too Many Daves" is a very short story about a mother, Mrs. McCave, who named all 23 of her sons Dave.
-This causes minor problems in the family, and the majority of the story lists unusual and amusing names she wishes she had given them, such as "Bodkin Van Horn", "Hoos Foos", "Snimm", "Hot-Shot", "Shadrack", "Stuffy", "Stinky", "Putt-Putt", "Buffalo Bill", "Oliver Boliver Butt", "Biffalo Buff" or "Zanzibar Buck-Buck McFate".
-The story ends with the statement that "she didn't do it, and now it's too late".
+This causes minor problems in the family when she calls one of them, but instead, they all come, and the rest of the story lists unusual and amusing names she wishes she had given them, such as "Bodkin Van Horn", "Hoos Foos", "Snimm", "Hot-Shot", "Shadrack", "Stuffy", "Stinky", "Putt-Putt", "Buffalo Bill", "Oliver Boliver Butt", "Biffalo Buff" or "Zanzibar Buck-Buck McFate".
+The story ends with the statement that "she didn't do it, and now it's too late."

 What Was I Scared Of?

 "What Was I Scared Of?" tells the tale of a character who frequently encounters an empty pair of pale-green pants in dark and spooky locations.
 The character, who is the narrator, is initially afraid of the pants, which are able to stand freely despite the lack of a wearer.
 However, when he screams for help, the pants also start to cry, and he realizes that "they were just as scared as I!"
 The empty pants and the narrator become friends.
-This is one of the few Seuss works in verse that is not anapestic tetrameter.
+This is one of the few Seuss works in verse that is not written in anapestic tetrameter.